 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacements are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Struct cural movement

 Repair Category 1

-Notes Evidence of minor movement settlement cracking was noted.
-On the basis of a single visit this is considered to be of longstanding.
+Notes Evidence of settlement was noted.
+On the basis of a single visit this is considered to be of a longstanding and non progressive nature.